Taking on the Wild Atlantic Way Solo

 A Driving Transformation

-I daydreamed about receiving the ultimate driving complement – people thinking that maybe, just maybe I was a local driver.
-By the end of 3 weeks I was driving faster and more aggressively than I ever had – I was completely comfortable.
-My solo road trip had been a transformative experience – which in my view – it means it was a giant success.
+I daydreamed about receiving the ultimate driving compliment – people thinking that maybe, just maybe, I was a local driver.
+By the end of 3 weeks, I was driving faster and more aggressively than I ever had – I was completely comfortable.
+My solo road trip had been a transformative experience, which in my view means it was a giant success.

 Sherry, that video was terrifyingly amazing!
 I guess the trick is taking this trip before the road is jammed with tourists.
 It’s definitely on my list now.
 Thanks for sharing the ups and downs (and lefts and rights).
 Just spectacular.